Skip to main content

 What Science Says

-From a mineralogical perspective, Chrysocolla is a hydrated copper silicate (Cu2H2Si2O5(OH)4) that forms in the oxidation zones of copper deposits.
+Chrysocolla is a hydrated copper silicate (Cu2H2Si2O5(OH)4) that forms in copper deposit oxidation zones.

-• Its vivid blue-green color comes directly from copper ions in its crystal structure.
+• The vivid blue-green color comes directly from copper ions in the crystal structure.

-• Pure Chrysocolla is relatively soft (2-4 Mohs), but the harder variety known as gem silica (chrysocolla-infused chalcedony) reaches 7 Mohs due to its quartz content.
+• Pure Chrysocolla is soft (2-4 Mohs), but gem silica (chrysocolla-infused chalcedony) reaches 7 Mohs due to its quartz content.

-• While Chrysocolla contains copper, the mineral is stable under normal handling conditions and poses no significant health risk through skin contact.
+• The mineral is stable under normal handling and poses no significant health risk through skin contact, though it should not be ingested.

-• The historical use of Chrysocolla as a gold soldering flux is well-documented in archaeological and metallurgical literature.
+• The historical use as a gold soldering flux is well-documented in archaeological and metallurgical literature.

 Which Chakras Does Chrysocolla Connect To?